Skip to main content

 Main Characteristics

-Orcas are Dolphins
+Orcas Are Dolphins

 Orcas are large marine mammals within the whale family.
 Their most striking features are the black and white color and the large dorsal fin.